B.A. Georgia College

 M.A., Ph.D.
 University of North Carolina

 Kaye Cook is interested in a range of developmental issues.
-Recently her work has focused on interview studies that explore such questions as the everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of Christians in rapidly changing cultures (Brazil and China).
+Recently her work has focused on interview studies that explore such questions as the relationships among forgiveness, suffering, and grace, everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of Christians in rapidly changing cultures (Brazil and China).
 Currently, she is continuing her interests in culture by carrying out a series of studies exploring attitudes and understandings of forgiveness.
 She has been a visiting professor at Dartmouth College and a visiting fellow at Biola University’s Center for Christian Thought.
-Kaye is active in the Association for Moral Education, where she currently serves as president.
+Kaye is active in the Association for Moral Education, where she serves as president.

-Provost Summer Research Fellowship 2018 will support research designed to encourage conversations about forgiveness in Brazilian, Chinese, and American contexts.
-Dr. Grace Chiou, professor of Communication Arts, and students Sara LePine and Caleb Change will co-lead this project, which will take place in churches, at Gordon, and on the Boston Common.
-This work was begun during the summer of 2017, in collaboration with Dr. Grace Chiou and students Adila de Souza and Carter Crossett, without whom the project would not have been so far along or presented so broadly.
+Provost Summer Research Fellowship 2018 supported research designed to encourage conversations about forgiveness in Brazilian, Chinese, and American contexts.
+Dr. Grace Chiou, professor of Communication Arts, and students Sara LePine and Caleb Change co-led this project, which took place in churches, at Gordon, and on the Boston Common.
+This work was begun during the summer of 2017, in collaboration with fellows Adila de Souza and Carter Crossett, and has been presented in multiple venues, where the topic has triggered impassioned conversations.

 The book Faith in a Pluralist Age has been published by Wipf & Stock publishers.
 In this book, edited by Kaye Cook, the first chapter is written by Peter Berger, sociologist, who outlines the implications of pluralism for faith.
 The final chapter is written by Kaye Cook in association with two students: Si-Hua Chang and Taylor-Marie Funchion.
 Intervening chapters respond to, challenge, and extend Berger’s chapters.

-John Templeton Foundation Planning grant to empower evangelical leaders in Brazil and China to better address social, political, and religious challenges in their home countries.
-Our hope is to establish an international center at Gordon whose purpose is to support the equipping of evangelical leaders worldwide (consistent with the Gordon mission statement).
-During this planning grant year, we have made multiple trips to Brazil and China (during which we conducted 230 interviews in Brazil, China and Boston).
-We have produced a book manuscript with Peter Berger (Faith in a Pluralist Age) and several chapters and presentations.
-We have hosted Brazilian and Chinese pastors from Boston at a luncheon and mini-conference, academics who do research on the church in Brazil and China, and multiple speakers.
+John Templeton Foundation Planning grant was designed to empower evangelical leaders in Brazil and China to better address social, political, and religious challenges in their home countries.
+Our hope was to establish an international center at Gordon whose purpose was to support the equipping of evangelical leaders worldwide (consistent with the Gordon mission statement).
+During the planning grant year, I made multiple trips to Brazil and China (during which I and we conducted 230 interviews in Brazil, China and Boston).
+I produced a book manuscript with Peter Berger (Faith in a Pluralist Age) and several chapters and presentations.
+Also as a result, at Gordon we hosted Brazilian and Chinese pastors from Boston at a luncheon and mini-conference, academics who do research on the church in Brazil and China, and multiple speakers.

 We received surveys from over 1,300 of you, including 80 undergraduates, and interviewed 159 of you!
 Thank you particularly to those 80 who completed the endless survey twice!
 You then participated in two interviews!
 We did not realize, at the beginning, how much we were asking of you.
 At the end, we were overwhelmed by your generosity.
 Thank you, in particular, to this select group.